 - Watermelon Vodka Slush: Be sure to read through the comments for variations.

 - Watermelon Punch: I love my Blueberry Mojitos.
 So, the fresh lime and mint in this recipe caught my attention.
 Why yes, thank you—I will take one.

 - Watermelon Margarita: I cannot wait to try chili powder in my next experimental batch of slushies!
 What an interesting ingredient.
-I am not sure why this recipe being shared by Brian Boitano cracks me up, but it does.
+I am not sure why this recipe shared by Brian Boitano cracks me up, but it does.